-Adding AWS IAM roles
+Adding an AWS IAM role

-To allow a specific AWS IAM role to perform all operations on an Amazon S3 target, you must add the role to R‑Cloud as a cloud account (as an alternative to creating an AWS IAM role as part of adding the where the target resides to R‑Cloud), and then specify it when setting up the target.
+To allow a specific AWS IAM role to perform all operations on an Amazon S3 target, you must add it to R‑Cloud.
+You can do this as part of any of the following procedures:

 Prerequisites

-• An AWS IAM role must be created in AWS.
-The role must have the policies with the permissions for the S3 services attached.
 If you plan to set up a directory bucket as an Amazon S3 target, the permissions for the S3 Express service must also be included.

 Service Permissions